KodiKraig/product-mint/docs/Webhooks.md

-# ProductMint Webhooks - IN-PROGRESS 🚀
+# ProductMint - Webhooks

 ProductMint webhooks are a way to notify you when certain events happen in the ProductMint ecosystem.
-They are in-progress and coming soon!
+They are currently in development!

 You can also listen to the contract events directly with a web3 provider.
 For more information on how to do this check below.